-ROP is a potentially preventable cause of childhood blindness, and the increase in survival rate of extremly preterm infants with advances in neonatal intensive care technology has increased the incidence of ROP.
-Therefore, it is estimated that globally, 20,000 infants become severely visually impaired due to ROP each year.
-Twothirds of children with vision loss due to ROP live in middle-income and moderately developed countries such as China, Southeast and South Asia, Latin America and Eastern European countries.
-In contrast, in highly developed countries where risk factors such as blood oxygen saturation and oxygen supplementation are carefully monitored, the rate of ROP-induced blindness is lower.

-In this study, which spanned 6 years between 2013 and 2019 at two tertiary reference centers -both reference centers for the diagnosis and treatment of ROP in our region- the overall incidence of severe ROP was 19%, and any ROP was 59.3% in infants born at a GA of less than 32 weeks.
+ROP is a potentially preventable cause of childhood blindness, and the increase in survival rate of extremly preterm infants with advances in neonatal intensive care technology has increased the incidence of ROP.19 Therefore, it is estimated that globally, 20,000 infants become severely visually impaired due to ROP each year.20 Two-thirds of children with vision loss due to ROP live in middle-income and moderately developed countries such as China, Southeast and South Asia, Latin America and Eastern European countries.^{20,21} In contrast, in highly developed countries where risk factors such as blood oxygen saturation and oxygen supplementation are carefully monitored, the rate of ROP-induced blindness is lower.21 for the diagnosis and treatment of ROP in our region- the overall incidence of severe ROP was 19%, and any ROP was 59.3% in infants born at a GA of less than 32 weeks.
 Additionally, the prevalence and severity of ROP increased as BW and GA decreased.
-Furthermore, the prevalence of severe ROP was 44.3% in patients born at GA ≤27 weeks (extremely preterm).
+Furthermore, the prevalence of severe ROP was 44.3% in patients born at GA \leq 27 weeks (extremely preterm).